Last chance to register for CX23 : June 4-7, 2023 in Phoenix, AZ. Last chance! Register now for CX23 : June 4-7, 2023.

 We endeavor to respond to a verifiable consumer request within forty-five (45) days of its receipt.
 If we require more time, we will inform you of the reason and extension period in writing.

-We will deliver our written response by mail or electronically, at your option.
+We will deliver our written response electronically.

-Any disclosures we provide in response to a request will only cover the 12-month period preceding the receipt of the request.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
 For data portability requests, we will select a format to provide your California Personal Information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision, and we reserve the right to either refuse to act on your request or charge you a reasonable fee to complete your request if it is excessive, repetitive, or manifestly unfounded.